apache/mesos/docs/configuration.md

   </td>
   <td>
 Path to a file which contains a list of agents (one per line) to advertise offers for.
-The file is watched, and periodically re-read to refresh the agent whitelist.
-By default there is no whitelist / all machines are accepted.
-Path could be of the form
+The file is watched and periodically re-read to refresh the agent whitelist.
+By default there is no whitelist: all machines are accepted.
+Path can be of the form
 <code>file:///path/to/file</code> or <code>/path/to/file</code>.
   </td>
 </tr>